 dW=dl1⋅∂f 1 ∂W dW=dl1⋅∂f1∂W

 Know the shape (dimension) of your variables.
 Put the function derivative in the diagram.
 Always make the shape (dimension) of the variables clear in the diagram and in the code.
-Use this information to build and to verify your math operations.
-For example, multiply a (N, C, D) matrix with a (D, K) matrix should produce a (N, C, K) matrix.
+Use this information to build and verify your math operations.
+For example, multiplying a (N, C, D) matrix with a (D, K) matrix should produce a (N, C, K) matrix.
 Vectorization may confuse you.
-Expand the equation with sub-indexes with only a couple weights and features to work through the math.
+Expand the equation with sub-indexes with only a couple of weights and features in order to work through the math.

 More on back propagation

-In backprogragation, we may backprogate multiple pathes back to the same node.
-To compute the gradient correctly, we need to add both pathes together:
+In back propagation, we may back propagate multiple paths back to the same node.
+To compute the gradient correctly, we need to add both paths together:

 ∂J∂o 3 =∂J∂o 4 ∂f 4 ∂o 3 +∂J∂o 5 ∂f 4 ∂o 3 ∂J∂o3=∂J∂o4∂f4∂o3+∂J∂o5∂f4∂o3